 Applications from disabled applicants will be considered based upon academic merit and potential for their chosen programme.
 Any support needs or adjustments will be considered independently of the admissions decision.
 Where an applicant believes that their disability has impacted detrimentally upon their academic performance to date, they should notify the ICCA using the mitigating circumstances procedure outlined above.

 The ICCA operates a competitive admissions system and therefore a considerable number of applicants may be unsuccessful.
-The ICCA will, upon request, provide general feedback to candidates who were invited to and attended a selection event.
 The ICCA is unable to provide feedback to candidates who are not shortlisted for a selection event.
-All requests for feedback should be made in writing to the Registry Office at email@example.com within one month of the date of notification of the decision.
+The ICCA will provided general feedback to candidates who were invited to and attended a selection event.

 Following feedback, if a candidate wants to appeal the admissions decision, the process outlined in the annex to this policy should be followed.